nbdy/b2qt/README.md

 ```

 #### output
-your image should be in the ./output/ directory<br>
+the output should be in ./output/{MACHINE}.img/<br>
 for example if you run the script with the default arguments<br>
-there should be a 'raspberrypi4.img' in ./output/
+there should be a 'raspberrypi4.img' directory in ./output/